ivogeorg/ce-learning-progression-004-computation-and-io/learning-progression.md

 # CPE 1040 - Fall 2020

-This is learning progression 004 for the Fall 2020 installment of the course CPE 1040: Introduction to Computer Engineering at MSU Denver.
+This is Learning Progression 004 of the course CPE 1040: Introduction to Computer Engineering at MSU Denver.

 <img src="images/lp004-img.jpg" width="800" />